T’was the night after Thanksgiving, when all through the town,

 We loaded happy kids and a beautiful Christmas tree,

-More than one said out loud, “that’s how the holidays should be!”
+Mama gleefully exclaimed, “that’s how the holidays should be!”

 Oh, the name of the fest is the Holiday Heritage Faire.